Get

 There are not that many scientific studies looking at the effects of certain vegetables on feline health, but beets have been the subject of one!

-The study, carried out in 2017, looked at the effect of feeding beet pulp to cats suffering from hairballs.
-Increasing the amount of insoluble fiber, like that found in beets, can help prevent hairball formation.
+The study carried out in 2017, looked at the effect of feeding beet pulp to cats suffering from hairballs.
+Increasing the amount of insoluble fiber, like that found in beets, increased fecal production and reduced the gastrointestinal transit time but failed to prevent hairball formation.

 Don’t Beets Contain Sugar?